AnthonyPerez/kubernetes_home_server/docs/1_ClusterSetup.md

 For each worker node do the following:

-1. On the master node run `microk8s add-node`.
+1. On the master node (if you have high-availibility, which is enabled by default, pick an arbitrary but memorable node) run `microk8s add-node`.
 2. Copy the command created by the master node and execute it on the worker node you want to join the network.

 After joining all nodes, ssh into the master node and run `setup/cluster_setup/microk8s_master_init.sh` to enable add-ons.